hattiechung/hattiechung.github.io/index.md

 Previously, I was a fellow with Northpond Ventures.

-I enjoy cooking, piano, ballet, learning new languages, and traveling.
+I enjoy cooking, piano, ballet, languages, reading, and traveling.

 Website design from [this repo](https://github.com/ankitsultana/researcher)